-POTENTIAL IMPACTS OF DEVELOPMENT: SEA Topic Comments Score Biodiversity, The site is not within any areas designated for their international, 0 Flora and Fauna national or local nature conservation interest.
-Population The site would provide housing, including an element of affordable o/+ housing to help meet local need.
-The site has fairly limited access to facilities, services, and employment opportunities by active travel or public transport.
+POTENTIAL IMPA CTS OF DEVELOPMENT: SEA Торіс Comments Score Biodiversity, The site is not within any areas designated for their international, 0 Flora and Fauna national or local nature conservation interest.
+Population The site would provide housing, possible including an element of +/o affordable housing to help meet local need.
+The site has poor access to facilities, services, and employment opportunities by active travel or public transport.
 Human Health There is no known contamination within the site.
-There are a + number of short lengths of core path within and adjacent to the village, as well as open space adjacent to the site, and there are other core paths within 1km.
+The core path Ο network and open space is limited in this area, though new development may be able to contribute to improvements.
 Soil The development of the site would result in some loss of class 3.1 - prime agricultural land.
 There are no rare or carbon rich soils on this site.
-Water The site is not shown to be at risk of river, surface or coastal flooding 0 on SEPA's flood map.
-The site is not within a Potentially Vulnerable Area.
+Water The site is not shown to be at risk of river, surface or coastal flooding 0 on SEPA's flood map and the site is not within a Potentially Vulnerable Area.
+SEPA has not raised any concerns with regards flood risk or potential impact on the water environment but has pointed out that existing farm buildings are served by septic tanks but new development should connect to the public sewer.
+Existing buildings should ideally also be served by any new sewer connection.
 Air Development on the site would not be affected by existing sources 0 of air pollution.
-The site is in a location with access to local facilities and some public transport accessibility so the need to travel by car is reduced.
-Yet, the site's development would realistically still result in Climatia Fautam some increase in private care usage. - 1 Climatic Factors East Saltoun is in a less accessible location in regional terms than o/- many other East Lothian settlements and has a limited range of local facilities and services.
-Therefore development of this site would not be focusing development in the most accessible and sustainable locations.
-The site has limited access to public transport and its development would lead to an increase in car-based journeys and resultant greenhouse gas emissions.
-The site's north facing aspect does not lend itself to development that is resource efficient through siting (i.e. solar gain).
-Material Assets The site's development would not make efficient use of land and Waterial Assets The site 3 development would not make emident use of land and resources, being greenfield land of prime agricultural quality.
-Cultural The site is within the East Saltoun Conservation Area.
-Development o/?
-Heritage on the site is unlikely to harm the character or appearance of the conservation area subject to appropriate design.
-ELCAS considers there to be low potential for unknown archaeological remains within the site.
-Landscape The site is currently open agricultural land on the south western 0 edge of East Saltoun.
-It has existing development on two sides and is small in scale; its development would represent a logical 'rounding off' of the existing settlement patterns and would have limited wider landscape impact subject to appropriate design.
+The site is in a location with limited access to local facilities, active travel routes and public transport so the site's development would lead to increased travel by private car.
+Climatic Factors Humbie is in a rural location with poor accessibility and very limited - access to facilities and services.
+Development of this site would not be focusing development in the most accessible and sustainable locations and it would lead to an increase in car-based journeys and resultant greenhouse gas emissions.
+The site's aspect would not lend itself well to development that is resource efficient through siting (i.e. solar gain).
+Material Assets The site's development would not make efficient use of land and resources, being greenfield land of prime agricultural quality.
+Cultural There are no cultural heritage designations affecting the site.
+ELCAS o/?